-This initial version of the triple-s standard (version 1.0) was devised by Keith Hughes, Stephen Jenkins and Geoff Wright, and published in 1994.
-The impetus was a paper by Peter Wills1.
+The initial version of the triple-s standard (version 1.0) was devised by Keith Hughes, Stephen Jenkins and Geoff Wright, and published in 1994.
+The impetus for a standard was a paper by Peter Wills1 given at the SGCSA (later the ASC) conference in 1992.
 During 1996 the same group of people met to enhance and extend the standard, based on comments from implementers and users.
 An interim result of these meetings was presented as a paper to the ASC (Association for Survey Computing) International Conference in 19962.
-The preliminary specification for version 1.1 of the triple-s standard was agreed in December 1996 and published in March 1998.
+The specification for version 1.1 of the triple-s standard was published in March 1998.

-Subsequently, a proposal for an XML translation of the standard was put forward in 1998 and triple-s XML3 was presented to the ASC Millennium Conference in 1999.
+A proposal for an XML translation of the standard was put forward in 1998 and triple-s XML3 was presented to the ASC Millennium Conference in 1999.
+The triple-s XML version 1.1 standard was published in February 2000.
+Subsequently, new members Ed Ross and Laurance Gerrard joined the group.
+The triple-s XML 1.2 standard was published in July 2002.